beenotung/bpe-tokenizer/README.md

 - BPETokenizer
   - in-memory
   - zero-dependencies
+  - cross-platform
     - works in both nodejs and browser
   - encode/decode to token
     - as token object
     - as vector (integer index of token)